Gwarglemar/Python/README.md

 ### Exercises

 This folder will have small exercises or mini practice projects from websites such as [Kattis](https://open.kattis.com/), small projects from online courses, or other exercises/small projects as I come up with them.
 For something like Kattis, which has a large collection of problems with difficulty ratings, there will be a subfolder named Kattis (or whatever website it is) with an intuitive internal naming scheme or set of subfolders (depending on implementation) in place to sort the problems by listed difficulty.

+### Troy

+Troy is the temporary name for this project.
+This project is a full Dungeons & Dragons character management tool.
+Features including but not limited to: character creation, inventory management, combat management, spell books, and various small resources and tools to help manage your character during the gameplay.
+For full project details, see the README in the folder.